 Background and study aims

 There will be about 30 people taking part in the first part of this study (Part 1) and about 192 people taking part in the second part (Part 2), all patients will be from hospitals all over the UK.
-Patients in Part 1 will all receive the new combination of four medicines and in Part 2 will be assigned randomly to one of two groups (Arms A and B): Arm A will receive the standard of care intensive chemotherapy treatment (abbreviated to either DA, DA+GO, CPX351 (Vyxeos) or FLAG-Ida) and Part 2 Arm B will receive the new combination of four medicines for intensive treatment: tagraxofusp, venetoclax, cytarabine and cladribine.
+Patients in Part 1 will all receive the new combination of four medicines and in Part 2 will be assigned randomly to one of two groups (Arms A and B): Part 2, Arm A will receive the standard of care intensive chemotherapy treatment (abbreviated to either DA, DA+GO, CPX351 (Vyxeos) or FLAG-Ida) and Part 2, Arm B will receive the new combination of four medicines for intensive treatment: tagraxofusp, venetoclax, cytarabine and cladribine.
 Patients in both Arms will receive a minimum of two cycles of treatment.
 Patients will be recruited over approximately 15 months for Part 1 and 18 months for Part 2 and followed for up to 7 years.
 This study will consist of Screening, Study Treatment, Study Treatment Discontinuation, Long-Term Follow-Up and Survival Follow Up periods.

 Who can participate?

-Patients aged 18 years or older with Adverse risk AML, or aged 50 years or older with Intermediate risk AML .
+Patients aged 18 years or older with Adverse risk AML, or aged 50 years or older with Intermediate risk AML.

 What does the study involve?

-Study design: The study design is based as closely as possible to the standard of care (SOC) pathway in this patient population; therefore the additional burden to patients as a result of being on the study is minimal.
+Study design: The study design is based as closely as possible to the standard of care (SOC) pathway in this patient population; therefore, the additional burden to patients as a result of being on the study is minimal.
 Only the following assessments are additional to SOC in both arms: bone marrow (BM) and peripheral blood (PB) sample repeated at screening for translational studies; pregnancy test for females of childbearing potential at treatment discontinuation; quality of life (QoL) questionnaires at 4-6 timepoints during the study.
 To help minimise the impact of the baseline molecular genetic testing and measurable residual disease (MRD) disease assessment (using the BM and PB), a separate Informed Consent Form (ICF) can be used, either prior to or following the patient’s formal acute myeloid leukaemia (AML) diagnosis, to allow for these to be collected from the patient’s diagnostic samples and to avoid having to repeat them at screening.
 This was implemented following widespread discussions with the proposed investigational sites.
 Possible side effects to participants if they need an extra BM and PB sample at screening (above SOC) include: bleeding, bruising, infection, pain and tingling of the leg.
-The SOC Arm A treatment options were agreed following discussions with various UK consultant haematologists, to ensure this is a true reflection of the current UK patient population/treatment.
-Therefore, patients randomised to Arm A will receive the same treatment they would receive if they chose not to join the study.
+The SOC Part 2, Arm A treatment options were agreed following discussions with various UK consultant haematologists, to ensure this is a true reflection of the current UK patient population/treatment.
+Therefore, patients randomised to Part 2, Arm A will receive the same treatment they would receive if they chose not to join the study.
 Careful consideration has been given through statistical methods to minimise the risk to patients.
 Power calculations have been utilised to calculate the minimum required sample size whilst maintaining statistical power.

 What are the possible benefits and risks of participating?